google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/reference.md

 ### Use large request rows {: #request-rows }

-Use large rows when you want more whitespace in your network requests table, or if you need to see the uncompressed and compressed sizes of a file.
+Use large rows when you want more whitespace in your network requests table.
+Some columns also provide a little more information when using large rows.
+For example, the bottom value of the **Size** is the uncompressed size of a request.

 <figure>
   <img src="imgs/large-request-rows.png"